Post

 Here’s what we’re comparing:

 • net/http — Go’s standard library.
-No dependencies, no magic.
-Docs here.
+No external dependencies.

 Let’s do some analysis.